thisago/thisago/readme.md

   </h4>
   <br>
   <p>I love reverse engineering, pentesting and related things, but I'm a full stack software developer, experienced with web front and backend, desktop application developer, automation, scraping and data collection, and even IoT!</p>
-  <p>As you can see, I use a lot of Nim, but languages are tools.</p>
   <br>
   <details>
     <summary>See my stats</summary>